pybites/pybites.github.io-source/content/django-rest-tips-api.md

 			model = Tip
 			fields = ('tip', 'code', 'link', 'author', 'approved', 'share_link')

+You probably don't have to define `fields` if you want them all, but being explicit is usually not a bad thing.

 ### Views

 Next the views.
 Again Django REST Framework's great level of abstraction saves us a lot of boilerplate code.
-We can just extend some very useful classes defined in `generics`:
+We can just extend some useful classes defined in `generics`:

 	from rest_framework import generics